A History of the Persecution of the Unvaccinated in Covid Era Canada

 And it was not just the people in charge who appeared to be of one mind.
 All key institutions in society seemed to be uncritically behind the lockdowns and the mass vaccination program.
 This was one of the most striking and troubling revelations of the past two years: There was little to no resistance from within civil society to the narrative pushed by the government.
-Churches, mosques, religious organizations in general, newspapers, radio stations, TV networks, labor unions, organized amateur and professional sports, universities, schools, libraries, professional associations (such as colleges of physicians) and so on.
-All accepted the basic narrative and policies, and many joined in the execution or enforcement of the policies.
-Some examples were vaccination clinics facilitated by schools or sports organizations, or calls by religious leaders for everyone to get vaccinated.
+Churches, mosques, religious organizations in general, newspapers, radio stations, TV networks, labor unions, organized amateur and professional sports, universities, schools, libraries, professional associations (such as colleges of physicians) and so on, all accepted the basic narrative and policies.
+Many even joined in the execution or enforcement of the policies.
+Some examples: Vaccination clinics facilitated by schools or sports organizations, calls by religious leaders for everyone to get vaccinated.

 Whatever the exact cause is of the near-unanimous support of civil society for the government’s narrative and policies, it was another crucial element in the process in which the focus in society had narrowed to one single problem and one single solution, and an overwhelming majority of society came to be participants in this collective pursuit.
 It made it possible for the government’s messaging to be ubiquitous, to be repeated relentlessly in all sectors of society, making it literally unavoidable.
 And it marginalized dissent even further.